-We review goodwill for impairment annually on December 31 of each fiscal year and whenever events or changes in circumstances indicate its carrying value may not be recoverable in accordance with

-ASC 350 "Intangibles - Goodwill and other".
+We review goodwill for impairment annually during the fourth quarter of each fiscal year and whenever events or changes in circumstances indicate its carrying value may not be recoverable in accordance with ASC 350 "Intangibles - Goodwill and other".
 ASC 350 allows an entity to first assess qualitative factors to determine whether it is necessary to perform the two-step quantitative goodwill impairment test.
 An entity is not required to calculate the fair value of a reporting unit unless the entity determines, based on a qualitative assessment, that it is more likely than not that its fair value is less than its carrying amount.
 Alternatively, ASC 350 permits an entity to bypass the qualitative assessment for any reporting unit and proceed directly to performing the first step of the goodwill impairment test.
 Goodwill impairment is deemed to exist if the carrying value of a reporting unit exceeds its fair value.
 In such cases, we then calculate the goodwill's implied fair value by performing a hypothetical allocation of the reporting unit's fair value to the underlying assets and liabilities, with the residual being the implied fair value of goodwill.
 This allocation process involves using significant estimates, including estimates of future cash flows, future short-term and long-term growth rates, weighted average cost of capital and assumptions about the future deployment of the long-lived assets of the reporting unit.
 Other factors we consider are the brand awareness and the market position of the reporting unit and assumptions about the period of time we will continue to use the brand in our product portfolio.
 If these estimates or their related assumptions change in the future, we may be required to record impairment charges for our goodwill.

-Our most recent annual goodwill impairment analysis, which was performed during 2014, did not result in impairment.
-As of December 31, 2014, the market capitalization of the Company was significantly higher than the equity book value.
+We perform the first step of the quantitative goodwill impairment test during the fourth quarter of each fiscal year, or more frequently if impairment indicators are present and compare the fair value of the reporting unit with its carrying value.
+Our annual goodwill impairment analysis did not result in impairment.
+As of December 31, 2015, the market capitalization of the Company was significantly higher than the equity book value.